j2store/userguide/voguepay_payment_plugin.md

 ![](paymenvoguepay.png)

-This is Screen shot Will help you to Enable Test Mode, To test Your Store.
+This is Screen shot Will help you to Enable Test Mode, To test Your Store before going live.